gabriel-2600/odin_weather-app/README.md

 Lessons Learned:

-- Learned about asynchronous code, how asynchronous works in JavaScript such as promises, callbacks and Event Loop.
+- Learned about asynchronous code and how asynchronous works in JavaScript such as promises, callbacks and Event Loop.
-- Learned about APis and fetching data from an API
+- Learned about APis and fetching data from an API using fetch.
 - Utilized async/await in this project to perform asynch tasks.

 Credits: